sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 #### User defined built-in commands

-We can define the built-in commands from out side of Web Console, and also we can distribute their commands through the RubyGems org.
+We can define the built-in commands from out side of Web Console, and also we can publish their commands through the RubyGems, and install them using Bundler.

 ### # IV.
 Extra stuffs